MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1904-Recording-Reporting-Occupational-Injuries-Illnesses/subpart-D-Other-OSHA-Injury-Illness-Recordkeeping-Requirements/section-1904.35.md

 (iv) You must not discharge or in any manner discriminate against any employee for reporting a work-related injury or illness.

-(2) *Do I have to give my employees and their representatives access to the OSHA injury and illness records?* Yes, your employees, former employees, their personal representatives, and their authorized employee representatives have the right to access the OSHA injury and illness records, with some limitations, as discussed below.
+(2) *Do I have to give my employees and their representatives access to the OSHA injury and illness records?* Yes, your employees, former employees, their personal representatives, and their authorized employee representatives have the right to access accurate OSHA injury and illness records, with some limitations, as discussed below.

 (i) *Who is an authorized employee representative?* An authorized employee representative is an authorized collective bargaining agent of employees.